Skip to Main Content

 You might end up in even more debt

-Nobody pays off their credit cards with the intention of immediately building up those balances again — but if you don’t practice healthy financial habits, you could find yourself right back where you started, sooner rather than later.
+Nobody pays off their credit cards with the intention of immediately digging a new debt hole.
+But if you don’t practice healthy financial habits, you could find yourself right back where you started, sooner rather than later.

-If you use a HELOC to pay off your credit cards and then start using them again, you’ll have both the credit card debt and the HELOC debt to pay back.
+If you use a HELOC to pay off your credit cards and then start building up unpaid balances again, you’ll have both the credit card debt and the HELOC debt to pay back.
 Plus, during the HELOC’s draw period, you might be tempted to use any leftover credit, accruing even more debt.
 It can be easy to lose track of how much you’re spending, too.

 You might lose your home